jitsi/handbook/docs/dev-guide/iframe.md

 Note: Jitsi ask that you not remove the jitsi.org logo from the top left corner of the implementation.

+You can find all you need to get started and managing your Jitsi implementation on this page.
+It includes the following topics:

+* Installation

 ## **Installation** ????

 To enable the Jitsi Meet API in your application you must use one of the following JavaScript (JS) Jitsi Meet API library scripts and integrate it into your appication: